What is an Epiretinal Membrane (Macular Pucker)?

-As you age, the vitreous–the clear, gel-like substance that fills the middle of your eye begins to shrink and pull away, scar tissue may develop on the macula.
+As you age, the vitreous clear gel-like substance that fills the middle of your eye begins to shrink and pull away.
+Once the vitreous starts to shrink, scar tissue may develop on the macula.
 Sometimes the scar tissue can shrink and contract, causing the retina to wrinkle or bulge.
 Eye conditions that are associated with macular pucker include:

-- Vitreous detachment (separation of gel inside eye)
+- Vitreous detachment (separation of gel inside the eye)